by Steven Doyle

 What is rich and meaty and goes round and round?
-The chili at Ferris Wheelers np doubt.
-Laden with large chunks of brisket with a beautiful brick red patina, this chili hand crafted by Doug Pickering makes for a perfect cold day defense play.
+The chili at Ferris Wheelers no doubt.
+Laden with large chunks of brisket with a beautiful brick red patina, this chili hand crafted delicious makes for a perfect cold day defense play.

 Holy Grail is owned by Brian and Christi Rudolph.
 Besides having one amazing beer program, they can cook.
 The chili they offer is pretty straight forward and very good.
 But you may also order the ghost pepper version, which is the one we recommend.
 The ghost peppers in this chili are tempered down quite a bit, but you still get a little of that “bite of a rattlesnake” numbness on your tongue, but it is not searingly hot where you cannot enjoy the bowl.
 And ghost peppers have an extraordinary flavor.

 Haystack Burger This is a bit of a cheat since Haystack does not officially have chili on the menu in bowl form, but you may still order the burger topping that is house made and quite good.
 They tell us a bowl can be ordered, but off menu.

 Fred’s Texas Cafe in Fort Worth has their own brand of chili that graces the menu when the temps drop in Texas.
 Look for this sirloin-based bowl to give off some heat solo, or as a topping for their fries and burgers.